|Pilot Captain Alexander Rae Berry, 7977 USMCR (POW, executed March 15, 1944, BR) Elgin, Scotland

 Recovery of Remains

 Berry was officially declared dead on March 15, 1944.
-Berry earned the Distinguished Flying Cross (DFC), posthumously.
-After his remains were recovered, he was buried on March 21, 1950 in a group burial at Jefferson Barracks National Cemetery section 78 graves 930-934.
+He earned the Distinguished Flying Cross (DFC), posthumously.
+After his remains were recovered, he was buried on March 21, 1950 at Jefferson Barracks National Cemetery in a group burial at section 78 graves 930-934 with his date of death listed as March 5, 1944.

 Cameron was officially declared dead on February 28, 1944.
 He earned the Air Medal and Purple Heart, posthumously.